franzbecker/xtendutils/README.md

 xtendutils
 ==========

-This is a private collection of stuff I implemented for Xtend.
+This is a collection of stuff I implemented for Xtend and find useful to share with others.

+I'm grateful for feedback and open for other contributors so don't hesitate to contact me.